Skip to main content

 default:"undefined (never expires)"

 Optional expiry.
-After this time the agent status becomes expired.
+After this time, status becomes expired.

 metadata